haroon-sajid/teamapp-backend-python/DEPLOYMENT.md

 1. In your Render dashboard, click **"New +"** → **"Web Service"**
 2. Connect your GitHub account if not already connected
-3. Select your repository: `teamapp-backend-python`
+3. Select your repository: `haroon-sajid/teamapp-backend-python`
 4. Configure the service:
    - **Name**: `kanban-board-api` (or your preferred name)
    - **Environment**: **Docker**